 Why Do Organisations Need Machine Learning?

 To start with, we should use the term machine learning (ML) in this context rather than Artificial intelligence (AI).
-Machine learning is a subset of Artificial intelligence and is a technique to realize AI.
+Machine learning is a subset of Artificial intelligence and is a technique to implement AI.

-In large companies, financial forecasting is a bottoms-up monthly process, involving the work of hundreds of analysts.
-This laborious process consists of refining assumptions in Excel, generating base data, aggregation, aligning with budget etc. The accuracy of human-generated forecasts is impacted by the decentralized process of analysing data, unknown and uncertainty of the business environment.
+In large companies, financial forecasting is a bottoms-up monthly process involving the work of hundreds of analysts.
+This laborious process consists of refining assumptions in Excel, generating base data, aggregation, aligning with budget etc. The accuracy of human-generated forecasts is impacted by the decentralised process of analysing data, unknown and uncertainty of the business environment.
 Machine learning enables users to analyse big sets of data to find patterns and correlations.